 Risk factors

-Some of the risk factors for gallbladder cancer include:
+Some of the riskthe possibility that something bad will happen factors for gallbladder cancer include:

-- Previous gallbladder conditions, such as gallstones, gallbladder polyps, choledochal cysts, calcified gallbladder, or inflammation.
+- Previous gallbladder conditions, such as gallstones, gallbladder polyps, choledochal cystsabnormal growths that are usually filled with liquid or air, calcified gallbladder, or inflammation.

 - Family history of gallbladder cancer.